Research trainees on why eligibility, donor care, and science blogging matter to them

-On the 30th of May 2019, an eager group of Canadian Blood Services trainees gathered In Calgary, Alta. for the ’s Research Trainee Workshop.
+On the 30th of May 2019, an eager group of Canadian Blood Services trainees gathered In Calgary, Alta. for the Centre for Innovation’s Research Trainee Workshop.
 The day started with an in-depth look at donor eligibility, before moving on to a donor-focused tour of the clinic and concluding with a seminar on science blogging.

-The experience prompted three attendees - Wenhui Li, Carly Olafson and Anusha Sajja - from the at Canadian Blood Services Edmonton to ask themselves the following:
+The experience prompted three attendees - Wenhui Li, Carly Olafson and Anusha Sajja - from the Acker Lab at Canadian Blood Services Edmonton to ask themselves the following:

 What do the donation criteria mean to me, as a researcher?

 As trainees conducting research at Canadian Blood Services, we have a strong understanding of how vital donation criteria are to the safety of our national blood supply.
 Donor and recipient safety are paramount, and the criteria provide a structure to ensure the health of all Canadians.
 Canada is a diverse country and each donor is different from the next; our donor selection criteria, while rigid in their application, are always adapting to best serve Canadians.
 We understand that as researchers, our work can play a role in positive change to these criteria.

 The donation criteria exist as a hefty heap of paper in a carefully arranged binder.
 As we flipped through those pages it became clear the immense amount of research that had gone into creating such a thorough guide for donor eligibility.
 It is our goal to put that same amount of care and meticulous detail into the work that we do in our laboratory.

 Safeguard.
 Engage.
 Improve.
 These three words express Canadian Blood Services’ commitment to Canadians to maintain and protect the blood system.
 We choose to emulate these same values as we work to optimize the collection, processing, and storage of blood products through our research.